Skip to main content

 Scope

 Work directly with customers to understand their workflows, pain points, and success criteria.
+Every company is different, even if they’re in the same field.
+Different styles of working, practices, and processes.
 Define what the agent needs to do and how success will be measured.

 2